queue-hero/queue-hero/api_keys.md

 #How to configure API keys

 Queue Hero relies on four public APIs: Facebook, Yelp, Mapbox, and Twilio.
 You must register and obtain API keys for each service to run Queue Hero.
-Each service is available at:

 [Yelp for Developers](https://www.yelp.com/developers)

 [Facebook Developers](https://developers.facebook.com/)

 [Developers | Mapbox](https://www.mapbox.com/developers/)

 [Twilio](https://www.twilio.com/)

+###Setting up the Accounts

 1. **Facebook:** Once registered, create a new website app.
 The client ID and Secret can be found at the default dashboard.
 2. **Yelp:** Once registered, navigate to "Manage API Keys" to find your API keys.